 5. Bomb group websites may have information from or actual reproduction of the MACR’s.
 Go to the list of Bomb Group links and then click on the Bomb Group of your airman.

 6. For an explanation of USAAF serial numbers, see Joe Baugher’s USAAS, USAAC, USAAF, USAF Aircraft Serial Numbers, 1908 to Present, which is at http://www.joebaugher.com/usaf_serials/usafserials.html.
 Scrolling down the page the user comes to links to “Serial Number Listings by Fiscal Year: 1922-Present.”
 There are several 1942 links.
 Picking the one that contains the serial number 42-30795 for Applewhite’s “The Wild Hare,” takes you to the entries for each plane made during that period.
 For “The Wild Hare,” Joe Baugher has the following entry:

 30795 (385th BG, 548th BS, 'The Wild Hare') shot down by Hptm Emil-Rudolf Schnoor in Fw 190A-6 of JG 1/1 Stab between Eethen and Waspik, Netherlands Nov 11, 1943.
 MACR 1161.
 1 KIA, 8 POW.

 7. Another website that may prove useful is the following: http://www.lostaircraft.com/.
+(This website was no longer accessible when checked in November 2018.
+Any information on how to access it would be appreciated.)
 Available in both English and German, it appears to be a German-run website that says it is dedicated to pilot and air-crew casualties with a database covering the period of 1935-1945.
 English and German flag icons allow you to pick whichever language you prefer for each page.
 It has an active forum with members posting comments on a variety of topics.
 Its database has the following column headings: LA Number; Date; Manufacturer, Model, Type; Serial Number; Unit 1, Unit 2, Unit 3; Pilot; Loss Location; MACR; Last Edit; and Details.
 Note that the Details icon is off to the far right.
 Its search field has several categories such as Serial Number; Start Airport; Destination; Name; MACR; etc. See also below under Germany for information two other websites, one about WWII crashes in Germany and the other about Luftwaffe Fighter Claims of Downed Aircraft.